 Most children begin learning how to read around five or six years of age (although there are certainly exceptions to this rule).
 For children younger than five, there are a host of pre-literacy activities to make learning how to read both easier and more enjoyable for the child:

-Reading to or along with your child gives them a vocal model from which they can understand how to pronounce certain words, when to alter their tone, and when to pause for and emphasise punctuation.
+Reading to or along with your child gives them a vocal model from which they can understand how to pronounce certain words, when to alter their tone, and when to pause for and emphasize punctuation.
 Simply speaking to your child is also very helpful, especially if you use new words that help develop their vocabulary.

 Singing is another great way to provide kids with pre-literacy skills.
-The rhythm and metre of a song help kids remember the words, and the more words that kids know, the easier that learning to read will be.
+The rhythm and meter of a song help kids remember the words, and the more words that kids know, the easier that learning to read will be.